INTERVIEW 2022.5.14

 Q: How do you feel about the game looking back on it, despite the unfavorable flow in the first half?

-A, while the opponent played defensively, we struggled to create attacking opportunities in the first half.
-However, we had some good moments in the second half.
-Nevertheless, I believe that we need to improve our finishing ability in order to win in the future, and personally, I want to improve the accuracy of my passes from the back.
+A, The opponent played defensively, so we couldn't form many attacking shapes in the first half, but there were better opportunities in the second half.
+However, the ability to finish is something we need to improve to win going forward, and personally, I want to increase the accuracy of distributing passes from the back.

 Q: please review the game.